-The stress we experience these days has quite a different meaning to that which our ancestors experienced.
-The increased pressures of modern life and increased demands placed on our time and energy has meant that we are now living in a constant state of chronic stress.
-This is very different to the acute stress response that use to occur in order to avoid threat and danger.
+The stress we experience these days has quite a different meaning to what our ancestors experienced.
+While it's not the norm to hunt wild animals and fend for our lives in the wild these days, modern life and the subsequent demands placed on our time and energy means it's common to be in a constant state of chronic stress.

 - What is stress?

 - What are the different types of stress?